ubirch/ubirch-accounting-service/README.md

 # Ubirch Accounting Service

 This service listens for AcctEvent records and stores them on Cassandra.
-It exposes a http interface as well.
+It exposes a http interface as well that support querying.

 ## Http Interface